DevXT-LLC/MagicalAuth/README.md

 # MagicalAuth

 MagicalAuth is a simple but magical authentication system for Python applications.
-It is designed to be easy to use and easy to understand.
-It is also designed to be secure and reliable utilizing magic links and multi-factor authentication or your choice of OAuth2 providers.
+It is designed to be easy to use, secure, and reliable.
+Choose your method to authenticate between a magic link with multi-factor auth, or an OAuth2 Single Sign-On provider.

 ## Table of Contents